WordPress/Learn/.github/ISSUE_TEMPLATE/04-meeting-agenda.md

 ---

 Training Team meetings start at 07:00 UTC weekly on Tuesdays.
 Anyone is welcome to contribute to the meeting by commenting in Slack threads throughout the week.
-Meeting notes will be published at the end of the week to also incoporate these asynchronous conversations.
+Meeting notes will be published at the end of the week to also incorporate these asynchronous conversations.

 _This week’s meeting will be hosted by MEETING_HOST._